Best Shoes for Toddlers Learning How to Walk – Lightweight, Flexible, and with Sensory Pods!

-I have been fitting children’s shoes and orthotics for the last 10 years, working for a specialized children’s shoe store that focuses on children with foot and leg problems, but we provide regular shoe fittings as well.
-I have helped hundreds of toddlers who were learning how to walk find the perfect pair of first walking shoes.
+I have been fitting children’s shoes for the last 10 years, working for a specialized children’s shoe store that focuses in helping children with “complicated” foot shapes as well as foot and leg problems.
+We provide regular shoe fittings as well, and I have helped hundreds of toddlers who were learning how to walk find the perfect pair of first walking shoes.

-Most children start walking by 14 months, but if it’s taking a little longer for your toddler to learn how to walk do not worry.
+Most toddlers start walking by 14 months, but if it’s taking a little longer for your toddler to learn how to walk you have nothing to worry about.
 I have seen toddlers that don’t start walking until they are 16 or 17 months.

-Even if your toddler is not walking yet, you may notice that your toddler is able to perform other motor skills with no problem, like standing alone, pulling up on furniture, and bouncing up and down.
+Even if your toddler is not walking yet, you may notice that your toddler can perform other motor skills with no problem, like standing alone, pulling up on furniture, and bouncing up and down.

-One common question parents ask me is: When is the correct time to get my toddler his/her first pair of waking shoes?
+One common question parents ask me is: When is the correct time to get toddlers their first pair of walking shoes?

 This has always been a controversial matter.
-When your toddlers begin to lift themselves and stand on their own power (this is somewhere between the seventh and tenth month) then it might be time to get them their first pair of walking shoes.
+When toddlers begin to lift themselves and stand on their own power — this is somewhere between the seventh and tenth month — then it might be time to get them their first pair of walking shoes.

 If your toddler doesn’t walk by the age of 18 months, then it might be time to talk with your doctor.

-IMPORTANT TIP: Always allow your toddler to be barefoot at home in order to promote healthy foot development.
-A pair of shoes will come into play when you take your toddler outside to the playground, shopping mall, or any other place that involves being outdoors.
+Always allow your toddler to go barefoot at home to promote healthy foot development.
+A pair of shoes comes into play when you take your toddler outside to the playground, shopping mall, or any other place that involves being outdoors.

-I always recommend parents to take their toddlers who are learning how to walk to be properly fitted for shoes at their local children’s shoe store that they trust.
-The issue is that most local kids’ shoe stores have been closing down, and parents don’t have a place to take their kids to be properly fitted for shoes.
+I always recommend parents take their toddlers who are learning how to walk to be properly fitted for shoes at their local children’s shoe store that they trust.
+The issue is that most local children’s shoe stores have been closing down, and parents don’t have a place to take their toddlers to be properly fitted for shoes.

-Learning How to Walk – The Most Important Shoe Features
+Toddlers Learning How to Walk – The 5 Most Important Shoe Features!

-- Sensory Soles: Sensory pods will allow your toddler to feel the ground beneath for better traction and grip.
+3️⃣ Sensory Pods: Sensory pods allow your toddler to feel the ground beneath for better traction and grip.

-- Flexible rounded soles: This will encourage your toddler’s natural movement and improve his or her balance.
-This feature will also prevent stumbles and falls.
+4️⃣ Flexible Rounded Soles: This feature encourages your toddler’s natural movement and helps improve the toddler’s balance.
+This feature also helps prevent stumbles and falls.

-- Breathable: This feature will allow your toddler’s feet to breathe and prevent the formation and buildup of bacteria inside the shoes.
+5️⃣ Breathable: This feature allows your toddler’s feet to breathe and prevents the formation and buildup of bacteria inside the shoes.

 Best Shoes for Toddlers Learning How to Walk ⭐⭐⭐⭐⭐

-These shoe styles are available in different widths such as medium, wide, and extra wide (so please choose the correct shoe width).
+The shoes below are available in different widths such as medium (M), wide (W), and extra wide (XW), so please choose the shoe width accordingly.

-The reason why I chose these 4 particular styles is because they are the best fitting types that provide all of the features a toddler needs to start learning how to walk.
-There are other cute shoe brands that offer first walking shoes for toddlers such as See Kai Run, Pediped, Tsukihoshi…
+The reason why I chose these 8 particular shoes is that they are the best fitting types that provide all of the features a toddler needs to start learning how to walk.

-Please do not worry if once you fit your toddlers in their first pair of shoes they have a hard time walking in them.
-Your toddlers will lose the sense that they had to the ground, so it will feel a little strange and they might refuse to move.
+Don’t worry if once you fit your toddlers into their first pair of shoes they have a hard time walking in them.
+Toddlers lose the sense that they had to the ground, so it feels a little strange and they might refuse to move.
 I just wanted to make you aware that this is totally normal.

 The Best Socks for Toddlers – Seamless, Breathable, and Affordable!

-Socks play a key role in keeping your toddler’s feet healthy, since they act as a barrier between your kids’ feet and the shoes, preventing the formation and buildup of bacteria.
+Socks play a key role in keeping your toddler’s feet healthy, since they act as a barrier between your toddler’s feet and the shoes, preventing the formation and buildup of bacteria.

-Now that you know which are the best shoes and socks for a toddler who is learning how to walk, you are ready to make the most informative decision!
+Now that you know which are the best shoes and socks for a toddler who is learning how to walk, you are ready to make the most informed decision.

-Finding the correct type of shoes online can be a quite frustrating and time-consuming process, but I am familiar with which are the best shoe brands and the best shoe styles for children, so I will make this whole process of finding your kids’ shoes online much easier.
+Finding the correct type of shoes online can be a quite frustrating and time-consuming process, but I am familiar with which are the best shoe brands and the best shoe styles for toddlers, so I will make this whole process of finding your toddler’s shoes online a lot easier.